 The goal with these standards is to make RCS messaging work across all networks.
 To offer consistent RCS service, there needed to be standards.
 The Universal Profile gets this done by defining what RCS looks like for everyone.
-This is important when it comes to core features, APIs, plug-in integrations, privacy controls, spam protection, authentication, app security and more.

 It included contact discovery across regions, messaging, group chat, file transfer, audio messaging, video share, multi-device, enriched calling, location sharing, and live sketching.

 Release 2.0 focused more on the developer end, with APIs, plug-in integration and improved authentication, app security, and entry routes for e-commerce applications.